swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   /// All values and types have been recorded.
   /// Optionally "finalize" the recording, if necessary. mutating func doneRecording() throws
 }

+/// Represents an argument passed to a distributed call target. public struct RemoteCallArgument<Value> {
+  /// The "argument label" of the argument.
+  /// The label is the name visible name used in external calls made to this
+  /// target, e.g. for `func hello(label name: String)` it is `label`.
+  ///
+  /// If no label is specified (i.e. `func hi(name: String)`), the `label`,
+  /// value is empty, however `effectiveLabel` is equal to the `name`.
+  ///
+  /// In most situations, using `effectiveLabel` is more useful to identify
+  /// the user-visible name of this argument. let label: String? var effectiveLabel: String {
+    return label ?? name
+  }

+  /// The internal name of parameter this argument is accessible as in the
+  /// function body.
+It is not part of the functions API and may change without
+  /// breaking the target identifier.
+  ///
+  /// If the method did not declare an explicit `label`, it is used as the
+  /// `effectiveLabel`.
+  let name: String

+  /// The value of the argument being passed to the call.
+  /// As `RemoteCallArgument` is always used in conjunction with
+  /// `recordArgument` and populated by the compiler, this Value will generally
+  /// conform to a distributed actor system's `SerializationRequirement`. let value: Value
+}
 ```